 Audio description (AD) is an additional narration track provided alongside some audio-visual media services.
 The narration articulates what is happening on-screen for the benefit of blind and partially sighted audience members; for example, describing the movements and body language of characters in a drama.

-AD is available only on some broadcast editorial content via digital television and it has been rare for broadcast and non-broadcast advertising to be audio described.
-However CAP and BCAP understand that it is now becoming more common in advertising, particularly in broadcast media, and wish to clarify its regulatory status.
+Until recently, AD was available only on some broadcast editorial content via digital television and it was rare for broadcast and non-broadcast advertising to be audio described.
+However CAP and BCAP understand that it is now becoming more common in advertising, particularly in broadcast media.
+CAP and BCAP recognise the benefits for inclusion that come with audio description, which are welcome: but it is important to ensure that the regulatory status of audio description is clear and the rights of blind and visually impaired members of the TV audience are respected.

 The CAP and BCAP Codes apply to all aspects of advertisements within their remit.
 This includes AD or any additional content provided to improve accessibility; including signing and subtitling.